krushna06/The-Smartest-AI-Nutrition-Assistant/README.md

-# AI Nutrition Assistant with Ollama
+# The Smartest AI Nutrition Assistant

-A Streamlit-based AI Nutrition Assistant that helps users track their diet, get nutrition advice, and generate personalized meal plans using local AI models through Ollama.
+**The Smartest AI Nutrition Assistant** is an intelligent, all-in-one platform that uses state-of-the-art generative AI to deliver hyper-personalized nutrition guidance.
+Unlike traditional one-size-fits-all apps, this assistant learns, reasons, and adapts like a real nutrition expert—offering dynamic meal plans, contextual recommendations, and intuitive interactions via **text, voice, and image** inputs.

+This project **does not rely on external LLM APIs** like ChatGPT, Deepseek, or Claude.
+Instead, it uses **a local Ollama-hosted  model** and open-source tools such as **Teachable Machine** for image classification, along with **Python** and **SQL** for its core logic and data management.

 ## Features